Skip to main content

 Logo GO Pomodoro

-POMODORO Operational Group: Advanced and sustainable production to increase the value of industrial tomatoes in Extremadura, Andalusia, and Murcia.
+POMODORO Operational Group: Advanced and sustainable production to increase the value of industrial tomatoes in Extremadura, Andalusia and Murcia.

 • Type Operational group